 35. Plaintiff Dale Cox is a Republican registered voter living in Murray in District 4 of the 2021 Congressional Plan.
 He is a former Murray city councilmember and president emeritus of the Utah AFL-CIO labor union.
 Plaintiff Cox is an advocate for ethical and transparent government that is accountable to the people, and he opposes partisan gerrymandering.
 He is registered as a Republican and votes in Republican primaries in order to have a political voice in Utah's elections, including in its elections for congressional representatives.
 Plaintiff Cox does not register as a Democrat to vote in congressional elections and primaries for his preferred moderate Democratic candidates in part because the partisan gerrymandered 2021 Congressional Plan impairs and renders ineffective his ability to express those political viewpoints and engage in associations with likeminded moderate Democratic voters.
-Plaintiff Cox voted in favor of Proposition 4, opposed the Legislature's repeal of the initiative in 2020, and continues to oppose the Legislature's repeal.

-36. Each Individual Plaintiff who is a voter supporting Democratic candidates has standing to challenge the 2021 Congressional Plan because it dilutes their voting power, negates their expressed political viewpoints and interferes with their political associations, and prevents them from electing the representatives of their choice.
+Plaintiff Cox voted in favor of standing to challenge the 2021 Congressional Plan because it dilutes their voting power, negates their expressed political viewpoints and interferes with their political associations, and prevents them from electing the representatives of their choice.
 Each Democratic-voting plaintiff lives in Salt Lake County, which has a sufficient number of voters with shared political preferences, interests, and social values to allow Democrats to elect a candidate of choice in a single congressional district.
 The 2021 Congressional Plan cracks Democratic Individual Plaintiffs' voting communities between four congressional districts and then submerges them in districts where Republicans comprise a majority of the voting population.
 The effect is to block Democratic voters from electing a candidate of their choice to Utah's congressional delegation.